funkygao/dbus/README.md

 - [X] shutdown kafka
 - [X] zk checkpoint vs kafka checkpoint
 - [X] kafka follower stops replication
-- [ ] integration with helix
-  - place config to central zk znode and watch changes
 - [X] can a mysql instance with miltiple databases have multiple Log/Position?
 - [X] kafka sync produce in batch
 - [X] DDL binlog
   - drop table y;
 - [X] trace async producer Successes channel and mark as processed
-- [ ] each Input have its own recycle chan, one block will not block others
 - [X] metrics
 - [X] telemetry and alert
 - [X] what if replication conn broken
 - [X] position will be stored in zk
 - [X] play with binlog_row_image
+- [ ] each Input have its own recycle chan, one block will not block others
 - [ ] project feature for multi-tenant
 - [ ] bug fix
   - [ ] next log position leads to failure after resume